Clare Wheeler

 Clare May Wheeler (born 14 January 1998) is an Australian professional soccer player who plays as a midfielder for Women's Super League club Everton and the Australia national team.
 She has represented Australia on the under-20 team.

 Early life

 Wheeler began playing soccer at age ten for a local club, the Adamstown Rosebud.
 At the age of 13, she was selected for the state youth league, Northern NSW.
 She was later selected for the Emerging Jets Program.

 Club career

+Wheeler playing for Newcastle Jets against Canberra United in 2018.

 Newcastle Jets

 In 2013 at the age of 15, Wheeler was selected to play for the Newcastle Jets for the 2013–14 Newcastle Jets W-League season.
 She made six appearances for the club playing primarily as a defender.
 The Jets finished in last place during the regular season with a record.
 During the 2014 season, Wheeler made five appearances.
 The Jets finished in fifth place with a record.